-Memory care in Alabama provides a living environment including room and board and medical services for people with Alzheimer’s disease or other dementia.
-It is officially called “specialty care assisted living facilities for residents with dementia or Alzheimer’s symptoms.”
+Memory care in Alabama provides room and board and personal care for people with Alzheimer’s disease or other dementia.
+In state regulations, memory care is officially called “specialty care assisted living facilities for residents with dementia or Alzheimer’s symptoms.”
 These homes may also be called a “Dementia Care Facility” or an “Alzheimer’s Care Facility,” and fall under three categories:

 Every resident in Alabama specialty care receives general supervision and health services.
-Assistance with activities of daily living like eating and grooming may also be provided.
+Importantly, these communities do not provide medical care, though assistance with activities of daily living like eating and grooming may also be provided.
 A detailed screening is required before admittance, to assess someone’s physical and mental states.
 The screening must also determine whether the home can fulfill that person’s needs.
-People with chronic health conditions requiring full-time nursing care may not be admitted into specialty care homes.
+People with chronic health conditions requiring medical or full-time nursing care may not be admitted into specialty care homes.

 – Clinical history

 – Mental status examination including an aphasia screening (to assess communication ability)